raysalemi/uvmprimer/README.md

-There is nothing worse than a syntax error in a technical teaching book; the poor student is already learning new things and the error is just an unecessary curve ball.
+There is nothing worse than a syntax error in a technical teaching book; the poor student is already learning new things and the error is just an unnecessary curve ball.

 To avoid that problem, I've compiled and simulated every example in THE UVM PRIMER and included the examples here.
 You can run these code